Care allowance

 As a rule, the Health Insurance Fund pays out the benefit within a few working days of receiving the information from the employer.
 The procedure takes longer if, for example, an enforcement agent has issued a legal instrument of seizure, the employer is late with the insurance details, etc.

-Reimbursement of certificates for sick leave and care leave after parental leave
+Reimbursement of sick and care leave for a person receiving the parental benefit

-The target group are parents of young children up to 3 years of age (incl.) in the calendar year preceding the certificate of incapacity for work, who were on parental leave for part or all of the year in the calendar year preceding the certificate of incapacity for work and who have received:
+• who were on parental leave for part or all of the calendar year preceding the calendar year in which the certificate of temporary incapacity for work is issued; and

 - the maternity benefit,

-If enforcement proceedings have been initiated against you, the Health Insurance Fund is obliged to withhold from your benefit for temporary incapacity for work the amount to be attached and to transfer the amount to the official account of the enforcement agent who sent the attachment notice.
+If enforcement proceedings have been initiated against a person, the Health Insurance Fund is obliged to withhold from the benefit for temporary incapacity for work the amount to be attached and to transfer the amount to the official account of the enforcement agent who sent the attachment notice.

-If you feel that the attachment fails to take into account your income and dependants, please contact the enforcement agent who is conducting the enforcement procedure.
-The enforcement agent can modify the attachment order.
-The contact details of enforcement agents can be found on the website of the Estonian Chamber of Enforcement Agents and Trustees in Bankruptcy.
+If a person feels that the attachment has not taken into account their income and dependants, they should contact a bailiff.
+Only the enforcement agent can modify the attachment order.
+Contact details can be found on the website of the Estonian Chamber of Enforcement agents and Trustees in Bankruptcy.

-For information on enforcement proceedings against you, see the ‘Execution proceedings commenced against a debtor’ page of the state portal.
+For information on enforcement proceedings commenced against you, see the ‘Execution proceedings commenced against a debtor’ service on eesti.ee.

 Did you find what you were looking for?